Susan Jeske: TV and public appearances

 Jeske has been the guest in several news broadcast shows and appeared in several shows such as Live with Regis and Kathie Lee, Good Morning America, The Montel Williams Show and To Tell The Truth.
 She has also been featured in soap opera daytime dramas such as Days of Our Lives, The Young and the Restless, as well as The Bold and the Beautiful.
 She has also been the spokeswoman for Fortune 500 companies such as Hyundai, Casio, Procter & Gamble, Panasonic, and Xerox.
 She has made over 2,000 presentations at trade shows and conventions throughout the United States.
 Currently, Jeske is an advocate of safe cosmetics.

 In 1992, Jeske invited by the Thai Arts and Cultural Committee to Bangkok during 60th birthday celebration of Queen consort of Thailand Sirikit.
 She headed the delegation of 12 national and international beauty queens during her visit.
 The delegation raised $92,000 for a children's hospital.
 Jeske also served as presidential envoy for the presidents Bill Clinton and Ronald Reagan.

 Other professions

 Jeske has performed as an image and protocol consultant for television, radio and magazines, and gives image advice to corporate executives, politicians and debutant.
 She has also served as a professional speaker and instructor and has taught hundreds of women the art of advanced Glamour makeup techniques.

 She has also earned the title of “The Queen Maker” for being one of the most sought after pageant coaches in the world.
 She has directly assisted many contestants who have gone on to win state, national, and international beauty titles.

+Education

+Jeske graduated in 1999 from Regents College of the University of the State of New York (now Excelsior University) with a bachelor degree.